A strong password is your deadbolt or alarm system

-alarm system for your computer, whether at home or work.
+for your computer or tablet, whether at home or work.
+It can keep

-It can keep hackers at bay and perhaps thwart an unwanted
+hackers at bay and perhaps thwart an unwanted cyber intrusion.

-and for that matter, multiple login names, that can tax
+that matter, multiple login names, that can tax our short-term memories.

-may leave us susceptible to password attacks especially
+and login name.
+This may leave us susceptible to password attacks,

-cracking software and other devices to gain access.
-The
+software and other devices to gain access.
+The combination of poor

 Building a better password